 Known Health Problems

-The Maltese Shih Tzu is a hybrid dog which was bred with a goal of eliminating known health faults present in the purebred parents whilst introducing the hypoallergenic coat of a Maltese.
+The Maltese Shih Tzu is a hybrid dog that was bred with the goal of eliminating known health faults present in the purebred parents whilst introducing the hypoallergenic coat of Maltese.

-However, unfortunately this doesn’t always happen and some health issues and diseases are still present.
-As a loving owner, you will want to have a brief idea on what health problems your little Malshi may be predisposed to.
+However, unfortunately, this doesn’t always happen and some health issues and diseases are still present.
+As a loving owner, you will want to have a brief idea of what health problems your little Malshi may be predisposed to.

 - Patellar Luxation is a common orthopedic problem in many dogs.
 This can result in your dog’s knee becoming dislocated.
 Sadly, this condition is common in small and toy breeds.
 Prolonged or continuous stress in the area may lead to surgery.

 Generally speaking, they’re definitely on the small side compared to your average dog.
-Their bodies and head, although small, are quite proportionate.
+Their bodies and heads, although small, are quite proportionate.

 They may have big bulgy eyes, which may be hazel or amber.

 Their coats are normally long (although their owners often give them trendy haircuts) and straight or wavy.